 Ultimately, the program may appeal to the Committee if the outcome of the ART appeal is not favorable.
 Notably, the Committee proposes eliminating the ability to override the decision of the NLRB.
 Since the override was implemented on February 4, 2016, only one transplant program has ever used it.
-The Committee believes its limited use, plus the ability to register a candidate as status 1A, negates the need for the override.
+The Committee believes its limited use, plus the ability to register a candidate as status 1A by exception (subject to retrospective review), negates the need for the override.